-Thinking how much we enjoy them, I thought I’d tell you about them.
+Thinking of how much we enjoy them, I thought I’d tell you about them.

 Some eyes glaze over; others brim with tears as we remember loved ones with whom we used to share holiday meals and traditions and gifts and love.
 You can practically feel the spirit of those who used to share our lives and are here no more.
 How precious to bring them back to life in our memories and have them share a few holiday moments with us.